c3lang/c3-web/src/content/docs/references/docs/specification.md

 #### Foreach support

-Foreach is natively supported for any subarray, array, pointer to an array, vector and pointer to a vector.
+Foreach is natively supported for any slice, array, pointer to an array, vector and pointer to a vector.
 These types support both iteration by value and reference.

 In addition, a type with **operator overload** for `len` and `[]` will support iteration by value,